matthewgthomas/witch-stats/README.md

-# witch-stats
+# Code to reproduce analyses in 'Population structured by witchcraft beliefs' by Mace et al.

-Code to reproduce analyses in 'Population structured by witchcraft beliefs' by Mace et al.
+Start with `run analyses.r`.